-Instant noodles are generally not considered a good food option for pregnant women because they are high in carbohydrates and sodium, have little nutritional value, and contain preservatives.
-These ingredients interfere with the health of the growing fetus.
+Instant noodles are generally not considered a good food option for pregnant women because they are high in carbohydrates and sodium, do not provide nourishment, have little nutritional value, and contain preservatives.
+These ingredients may interfere with baby development.
 However, if you want to eat instant noodles, you may explore ways to cook them more healthily.

-This post provide more information about the nutritional value of instant noodles, their harmful ingredients, and some tips to make them healthier.
+This post provides more information about the nutritional value of instant noodles, their harmful ingredients, and some tips to make them healthier.